VeronikkAhri/ux-for-devs/docs/use-cases.md

 - **Cross-platform consistency** ensures that apps feel familiar on desktop, mobile, and emerging devices.

 Continually review these use cases and trends to spark ideas for your own projects.
 The best UX solutions often come from observing real-world needs and adapting successful patterns.

+### Streamlined Sign-In
+- **When:** Users need quick access to web services.
+- **How:** Offer single sign-on or social logins, and keep password requirements reasonable.
+- **Why:** Reducing friction at login improves retention and encourages users to return frequently.

+### Remote Collaboration Tools
+- **When:** Teams work from different locations.
+- **How:** Provide real-time syncing, clear status indicators, and lightweight communication features.
+- **Why:** Efficient collaboration keeps projects moving even when team members are spread out geographically.

+### Gamified Learning Apps
+- **When:** Encouraging users to practice skills or complete training.
+- **How:** Use points, levels, and rewards to motivate continued use.
+- **Why:** A sense of progress keeps people engaged and makes learning more enjoyable.

+## Emerging Trends
+- **AI-assisted interfaces** personalize experiences by predicting user needs.
+- **Passwordless authentication** simplifies login and reduces security risks from weak passwords.
+- **Inclusive design** emphasizes accommodating a diverse range of abilities and backgrounds from the very start of a project.
+- **Sustainable UX** encourages resource-efficient coding, battery-friendly animations, and minimal network usage.

+Use these ideas as inspiration for your own projects.
+Keep an eye on user feedback and watch how other successful products adapt to new technologies and expectations.